 All IMAP accounts are supported - especially those hosted by well-known free mail providers such as Google or Yahoo.
 However, some providers have IMAP protocol disabled by default and you have to enable it manually prior to migration.
 Other restrictions may also apply, please refer to your mail provider for details on how to allow IMAP access.

 If you are going to migrate from Microsoft Exchange Server, consider using a MAPI or EWS connection instead, as it is a far more efficient way to migrate multiple accounts, unless you are about to migrate just a handful of mailboxes - then you can use IMAP.

 Migration from Microsoft Exchange Server via IMAP might be a useful option for clients using hosted (e.g. Rackspace) or otherwise limited access Exchange Server.
 Before starting CodeTwo software configuration please make sure you have enabled IMAP4 in your Exchange:

 - Go to your account security settings:

-- In Connected apps & sites set Allow less secure apps to ON,
+- In the Apps with account access section set Allow less secure apps to ON.